Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 ## Address Resolution

-At its heart, a switch is actually, conceptually, a simple piece of equipment who’s role is to read and forward incoming Ethernet frames to the correct ports.
+At its heart, a switch is actually, a conceptually simple piece of networking equipment who’s role is to read and forward incoming Ethernet frames to the correct ports.
 Matching incoming packet’s destination MAC addresses to the correct port is accomplished by an internal structure called an address table.

 Like a software `dictionary` construct it maps a destination MAC address to a switch port index.

-In order to build this correspondence, the switch analyzes incoming traffic's source MACs, keeping track of which port each source MAC was seen on, in order to forward future traffic to the correct port.
+In order to build this correspondence, the switch read's incoming traffic's source MACs, keeping track of which port each source MAC was seen on, in order to forward future traffic to the correct port.

 Putting it together: when an incoming Ethernet frame arrives, the switch first reads the destination MAC and checks the address table for a matching entry.
 If there's a hit, it forwards the packet to the specified port.
 And in cases where there is no hit, in a best effort to minimize packet drops, it broadcasts the frame on all ports except the one it came from.